"Who Is Next in Line?'' On the Significance of Knowing the Arrival Order in Bayesian Online Settings: Maximizing the Probability of Catching the Maximum Value

-Optimal stopping theory and the beautiful prophet inequality problem have become central in the study of market design in recent years due to their close connection to mechanism design and posted price mechanisms \cite{hajiaghayi2007automated}.
-In the classic prophet inequality setting, there are $n$ boxes, each contains a value $v_t$ drawn from a known distribution $F_t$.
-The boxes arrive in an online fashion, and upon the arrival of a box, its value is realized.
-An online algorithm needs to decide immediately and irrevocably whether to accept the realized value, in which case the game ends, or to reject it, in which case this value is lost forever and the game proceeds to the next box.
+\paragraph{Prophet Inequality \cite{krengel1977semiamarts,krengel1978semiamarts,samuel1984comparison}.} In a prophet inequality setting, there are $n$ boxes, each box $t=1,\ldots,n$ contains a value $v_t$ drawn from a known probability distribution $F_t$.
+The boxes arrive online.
+Upon the arrival of box $t$, its value $v_t$ is revealed, and the online algorithm needs to decide immediately and irrevocably whether to accept it, in which case the game ends with a reward of $v_t$, or to skip it, in which case the reward $v_t$ is lost forever and the game proceeds to the next box.
+The prophet inequality problem captures many real-life scenarios where a decision maker inevitably makes decisions based on partial information regarding the future.
+It has become central in the study of market design due to its close connection to mechanism design and posted price mechanisms~\cite{hajiaghayi2007automated}.

-The performance of an online algorithm has been traditionally measured by the competitive ratio, defined as the worst case ratio between the expected value accepted by the algorithm and the expected maximum value.
-The latter is referred to as a {\em prophet} who can see into the boxes, hence the term {\em prophet inequality}.
+In its standard and most well-studied variant, the objective is to maximize the expected accepted value (corresponding to social welfare maximization in the market scenario above).
+Hence, the competitive ratio is the worst-case ratio (over all possible distribution sequences) between the expected value accepted by the algorithm, and the expected maximum value.

-One can easily verify that an optimal algorithm that knows the arrival order uses backward induction to compute $n$ thresholds, one for each box, where the value in stage $t$ is accepted if and only if it exceeds the threshold, which is the expected value of the algorithm on the remaining boxes.
-The question that was raised in \cite{krengel1977semiamarts,krengel1978semiamarts} is how well such an online algorithm performs relative to a prophet.

-It is well known that no online algorithm (whether it knows the arrival order or not) can obtain a better competitive ratio than $1/2$.
-To see this, consider a game with two boxes.
-The first box has a deterministic value of 1, the second box has value $1/\epsilon$ with probability $\epsilon$ (and 0 otherwise), for some arbitrarily small $\epsilon$.
-The expected maximum value is roughly 2, while no online algorithm can get an expected value greater than 1; indeed, the expected value of both boxes is 1.

-As it turns out, the backward induction algorithm is $1/2$-competitive.
-A more surprising result, which dates back to the 80's \cite{samuel1984comparison}, is that a much simpler algorithm, one that computes a single threshold and accepts the first value that exceeds it, also achieves a competitive ratio of $1/2$.
-There is more than one way to choose such a threshold.
-Examples include the median of the distribution \cite{samuel1984comparison}, or half the expected maximum value \cite{kleinberg2012matroid}.
+The problem has been first studied under the assumption that the arrival order is known by the algorithm, where the optimal algorithm uses a sequence of $n$ different thresholds, computed by a backward induction process.
+A celebrated result states that this {\em order-aware} algorithm achieves an expected value at least $1/2$ of the prophet \cite{krengel1977semiamarts,krengel1978semiamarts}, and this result is tight with respect to the prophet benchmark; that is, no online algorithm can obtain a better competitive ratio.